 How to Negotiate Salary After a Job Offer

-The most common mistake people make after being offered a job is not negotiating their salary, which is perfectly understandable for fear of jeopardizing the job offer and ending up leaving the interview room empty-handed.
+The most common mistake people make after being offered a job is not negotiating their salary.
+This is perfectly understandable for fear of jeopardizing the job offer and ending up leaving the interview room empty-handed.
 However, what many job seekers are not aware of is the fact that most companies actually create some negotiation room for the compensation and benefits that they provide.

 Only about a third of people actually do negotiate their salary after a job offer.
 It may seem harmless but if we look more closely at a newly-hired worker who could’ve earned $1,000 more a month had he negotiated, he would have made an additional $12,000 more on the first year.
 Then, considering possible pay raises, the amount could be much higher.

-About 42% of employers or almost half of the total number are open to negotiating the salary for entry-level positions.
-With the knowledge that salary is not the only thing that can be negotiated, another 75% of employers are willing to negotiate non-salary items for entry-level positions usually part of the employee’s benefits package.
+About 42% of employers, almost half, are open to negotiating the salary for entry-level positions.
+75% of employers are willing to negotiate non-salary items.

 When to negotiate salary